Best Medicare Advantage Plans in Arizona

 An HMO will have the most restrictive network rules.
 Almost all covered medical services must come from in-network providers.
 You also have to pick a primary care doctor or PCP, and that doctor needs to give you specialist referrals.
 In turn, you may enjoy cheaper rates and lower copayments or deductibles than with other choices.
 Just about nine out of ten Arizonans select an HMO for their Medicare Advantage plan.

 Preferred Provider Organization PPO plans:

 A PPO will cost less if you visit an in-network doctor or hospital, but it will still cover out-of-network providers.
 You also don’t need to pick a PCP or get that doctor to give you a referral to visit specialists.
-About 9% of Arizona MA members choose a PPO.
+About 9% of Arizona Medicare Advantage plan members choose a PPO.